cultofmetatron/delayed-workers-tutorial/README.md

 Now we create a migration file

-> note: if you run in to any issues, first check to see if you have created the database as knex checks the database even when making a migration file.
+> note: if you run in to any issues, first check to see if you have created the database.
+Knex checks the database even when making a migration file.

 ```
 ./node_modules/knex/bin/knex migrate:make create_file_schema